 Your cat's warm, furry coat and nourishing blood supply are a flea's dream home.
 Protect kitty with a flea barrier to prevent these tiny pests from freeloading on your cat.

 Products you put on your cat.
-Rub-on products are safer, more convenient, and more effective than traditional flea collars, dusts, shampoos, and sprays.
+Spot-on products are safer, more convenient, and more effective than traditional flea collars, dusts, shampoos, and sprays.
 You can buy them from your vet or on the Internet.
 Ask your vet where on your cat to put the product, how much of it to use, and how often to use it.
 If you’re not getting the treatment from your vet, read the product label first to make sure it's safe for cats.
 These are some common active ingredients and brands:

 - Fipronil in Frontline Plus